intranda/goobi-workflow-plugins-en/step/intranda_step_reorder_images.md

 ## Introduction

 The plugin allows automatic sorting of image files that were not created continuously during creation and instead were saved separately for left and right pages.
+This is useful if, for example, an opening angle of a book that is too small prohibits the scanning of left and right pages simultaneously.

 ## Overview